 In most of the cases, they are found as diluted in alcohol.
 Based on their concentration in alcohol, they are called Eau De Cologne, Eau De Toilette, Eau de Parfum or Extrait De Parfum.

-Is some cases, they can be found in alcohol free format, diluted in neutral oils.
+Is some other cases, they can be found in alcohol free format, diluted in neutral oils.
 In that form, they are called Perfume Oil.
 In high quality examples of this version, the neutral oils used are natural vegetable oils.
 The LAB Fragrances uses highest quality natural vegetable oils of jojoba and safflower.

 Why They Always Are Diluted?
 Why Don’t We Use Them in Pure Form?